mponce0/covid19.analytics/README.md

  </tr>
 </table>

-If you have data structured in data.frame organized as described above, then most of the functions provided by the "covid19.analytics" package for analyzing TimeSeries data will work with your data.
+If you have data structured in a data.frame organized as described above, then most of the functions provided by the "covid19.analytics" package for analyzing *TimeSerie*s data will work with your data.
+In this way it is possible to add new data sets to the ones that can be loaded using the repositories predefined in this package and extend the analysis capabilities to these new datasets.

 ### Data Integrity and Consistency Checks